-Significant habitat loss/alteration or species disturbance or displacement impacts are not envisaged as a result of the proposal.
+Significant habitat loss/alteration or species disturbance or displacement impacts are not envisaged due to the small scale of the proposed works.
 While, in the absence of control measures, it is considered that there is potential for adverse marine water quality impacts, in the event of this occurring, any impacts to marine water quality are expected to be relatively localised in extent and thus are not expected to have the potential to result in significant habitat or species fragmentation impacts within the SPA.

-In summary, it is not considered that the proposal has potential to result in significant habitat or species fragmentation impacts within the SPA; however, mitigation measures are proposed with regard to the works, in particular in relation to protection of water quality, as discussed above in Section 6.1 and further outlined in Section 7 below.
+In summary, it is not considered that the proposal has potential to result in significant habitat or species fragmentation impacts within the SPA; however, mitigation measures are proposed with regard to the works, in particular in relation to protection of water quality, as discussed above in Section 6.1.1 and further outlined in Section 7 below.